 \subsubsection{Improvements on the Context Length and Training Speed}

-During the RFT phase, we adopt a large window chunk size since the top-3 retrieved documents are concatenated with the query as input, requiring substantially more memory than typical training.
-This extended context length results in high memory consumption and longer training times.
-We observe that HippoRAG does not inherently chunk documents into smaller segments, often returning full documents even when only a portion is relevant.
-To address this, we integrate LangChain for chunking.
-While semantic chunking grouped related passages, it produces non-uniform chunk sizes.
-In contrast, uniform chunking provides a consistent upper bound on context length, which is proved more effective.
-After applying uniform chunking, training efficiency improves significantly: the original 1000 training steps executes faster and converges more smoothly.
-Moreover, chunking enables a higher LoRA rank (increasing the number of trainable parameters), larger batch sizes, and more generations per step, collectively enhancing convergence and overall training speed.
-With uniform chunking, the entire training process is completed within three days, while resuming from a checkpoint requires only about 20 hours.
+During the RFT phase, we adopt a large window chunk size because the top-3 retrieved documents are concatenated with the query as input, resulting in significantly higher memory usage than typical training.
+The extended context length increases both memory consumption and training time.
+We observe that HippoRAG retrieves full documents without internal chunking, even when only partial content is relevant.
+To address this, we integrate LangChain-based document chunking.
+While semantic chunking groups related passages, it produces non-uniform chunk sizes.
+In contrast, uniform chunking provides a consistent upper bound on context length and proves more effective for training.
+After applying uniform chunking, training efficiency improves substantially: the original 1000 training steps execute faster and converge more smoothly.
+Furthermore, chunking enables higher LoRA ranks, larger batch sizes, and more generations per step, improving convergence and overall training throughput.
+With uniform chunking, the full training process completes within three days, while resuming from a checkpoint requires only about 20 hours.